mattashiho233/AoT-PsyPhyBENCH/README.md

 1. Replace the API key with yours in the entrypoint script.
 Adjust the concurrent call number according to your API rate limits.
 2. Check if the video data is correctly placed in the path as written in the entrypoint script.
 If you haven't prepared the video data, please follow the README in `./neuro_paper_data/neuro_paper_data/README`.
 3. Run the script.

+## 📝 To Do
+---

+- [ ] 📓 Notebook with preprocessing + inference pipeline
+- [ ] 🏆 Release the official leaderboard website

 ## 📄 Citation